jiojeongharvard/CoQ_metabolon/README.md

-# COQ Metabolon: Complete Enzyme Clustering Enhances Substrate Channeling in Coenzyme Q Biosynthesis
+# Enzyme Clusters and Reaction Simulation in CoQ Biosynthesis

 This repository contains the computational framework and analysis tools for the research described in the paper "Complete Enzyme Clustering Enhances Substrate Channeling in Coenzyme Q Biosynthesis" by Wang et al.